-Many Compound shooters and beginners in archery, see the appeal in the added challenge of shooting traditionally.
+Many compound archers and beginners in archery, see the appeal in the added challenge of traditional archery.
 It is a great way to reconnect with the land and animals you hunt, by eliminating extra gear and distractions.
 Just the stick, string, and what you place your aim on.
 Here are three ways to help you get started in traditional archery.

 Eventually, your muscles will get used to shooting a traditional bow and you can upgrade to heavier limbs.
 Buying a bow with interchangeable limbs is a must.
 You will be able to upgrade when you feel comfortable.